kristinwo/scLinear_project/README.md

 > "The measured proteins in the available CITE-seq datasets are, in their vast majority, immune-related.
 Therefore, although scLinear shows very accurate results in hematopoietic cells from healthy donors, its performance in pathological conditions and in modeling the abundance of non-immune protein markers remain to be explored."

-Given that scLinear's efficacy in non-immune cells like cancer remains untested, the core objective is to determine whether scLinear can successfully predict ADT data for **cancer cells** and other non-immune tissues.
+Given that scLinear's efficacy in non-immune cells like cancer remains untested, the core objective is to determine whether scLinear can successfully predict ADT data for **cancerous tissues**.

 ## References
 - **Daniel Hanhart**, scLinear: [GitHub Repository](https://github.com/DanHanh/scLinear)